 The processes and information in the book show how to integrate your potential, interests, and abilities to form viable strategies and directions that suit you better now and for the future.
 The holistic design also describes ways to collaborate and engage with others.
 For example, this includes work and peer groups, communities, government, business, and nonprofit organizations.

-The graphic above reveals how the book’s three themes join to promote your progress as well as happiness and joy in work:
+The graphic above reveals how the book’s three themes interrelate to promote your progress as well as happiness and joy in work.
+Use:

-Drawing on a range of topics from the humanities and sciences, Happiness and Joy in Work: Preparing for Your Future provides wide horizons and choices for work and learning.
+Drawing on a range of topics from the humanities and sciences, Happiness and Joy in Work: Preparing for Your Future widens horizons and choices for work and learning.
 Enjoyable ways to expand your skills and abilities include telling stories, coloring images, and sketching.
 Expect to spark your curiosity and creativity as well as to strengthen your intuition with optimism and realism.
-You’ll also get advice to deal with personal and professional blocks and difficulties that understandably generate discomfort, fear, or anxiety, especially during these times of rapid change.
+You will also get advice to address personal and professional blocks and difficulties that understandably may generate discomfort, fear, or anxiety, especially during these times of rapid change.

 “We gain strength, and courage, and confidence by each experience in which we really stop to look fear in the face… we must do that which we think we cannot.”